Health insurance advertisers are clearly not fully leveraging their opportunity to engage 4.9 million prospects.

 Newspapers are a valuable advertising tool for all advertising sectors, with the automotive and home & garden industries, respectively, allocating $301 million and $128 million of their off-line ad spend to print each year.

-This is a small amount compared to auto (retail), home & garden retail and charity advertisers, which spend 58, 29 and 24 per cent of their off-line budgets on newspaper advertising, respectively.
+This is a small amount compared to auto (retail), home & garden retail and charity advertisers, which spend 58, 29 and 24 per cent respectively of their offline budgets on newspaper advertising.

 Health insurance advertisers are clearly not fully leveraging their opportunity to engage 4.9 million prospects.
 Advertisers in this category should consider branding and messaging that is targeted to this segment of news media readers.